1983 Winston Western 500

-The 1983 Winston Western 500 was a NASCAR Winston Cup Series race that took place on November 20, 1983, at Riverside International Raceway in Riverside, California.
+The 1983 Winston Western 500 was the thirtieth and final race of the 1983 NASCAR Winston Cup Series season.
+It took place on November 20, 1983, at Riverside International Raceway in Riverside, California.

 Qualifying

 Race recap

 There were 42 drivers; 40 of them were American-born while Roy Smith and Trevor Boys were born in Canada.

-Ricky Rudd started on the front row but retired from the lead with a blown engine in his last outing for Richard Childress in the #3 Piedmont Airlines Chevrolet.
-Dale Earnhardt would start his final NASCAR Winston Cup Series race in a Ford; bringing home Bud Moore's #15 Wrangler Thunderbird with a top-5 finish.
+Ricky Rudd started on the front row (second place) but retired from the lead with a blown engine in his last outing for Richard Childress in the number 3 Piedmont Airlines Chevrolet.
+Dale Earnhardt would start his final NASCAR Winston Cup Series race in a Ford; bringing home Bud Moore's number 15 Wrangler Thunderbird with a top-5 finish.
 James "J.D."
 Stacy would mark his final race as an official NASCAR team owner at this race.
 Stacy came in with promises and a lot of cash but proved to be a charlatan.
 The Sterling Marlin and Trevor Boys battle for rookie of the year came down to the last race of the year with the Canadian Boys leading coming into the final race by approximately 16 points.
 Marlin came from behind to claim the honor after scoring a top-20 finish while mechanical problems in this final race doomed Boys' hopes.

-Buddy Arrington was the 23rd place finisher after dropping out of the race on lap 109 due to wheel issues in his Chrysler Cordoba.
+Buddy Arrington was the 23rd-place finisher after dropping out of the race on lap 109 due to wheel issues in his Chrysler Cordoba.
 Sumner McKnight finished in 19th place after completing 114 of the regulation laps.

 Bobby Allison secured his only Winston Cup Championship during the course of the race.

-Jimmy Insolo quit the race on the first lap due to team issues.
-Joe Ruttman blew his engine on lap 12 while Bill Schmidt would ruin his engine on lap 13.
-Rick McCray's engine would stop working on lap 29.
+Jimmy Insolo, a West Series driver, drove a second car for DiGard Racing (which fielded Bobby Allison), as a start and park entry to help Allison's team (a common practice for the lead team to have the backup car prepared for a second driver in case their lead car failed, the driver can be changed before the start).
+It was pulled after one lap.
+Joe Ruttman blew his engine on lap 12 while Bill Schmidt would also have a blown engine on lap 13.
+Rick McCray's engine would expire on lap 29.
 Meanwhile, ignition problems would take out Ron Esau on lap 32 at the same time Ricky Rudd suffered from a faulty engine.
 The ignition on Roy Smith's vehicle stopped working on lap 36 while the throttle on Jim Bown's vehicle gave out on lap 37.
 Between lap 38 and lap 61, four drivers were forced to exit the race due to engine concerns.